Enabling Talent Mobility in 2025 to Boost Retention

 Employees need continuous development to stay competitive in today’s job market.
 However, many organizations struggle to align learning opportunities with business needs.

 Bias in promotions and career development remains a challenge for many employers.
-Employees may feel their talents are not being seen whether its due to remote work, a manager who does not value diversity or employees are afraid to raise their hand to express interest for fear of retaliation.
+Employees may feel their talents are not being seen, whether due to remote work, a manager who does not value diversity, or employees who are afraid to raise their hand to express interest for fear of retaliation.

 External hiring can be expensive and time-consuming.
 Many companies spend significant resources recruiting candidates externally when they can fill these roles internally with the right upskilling and development initiatives.